remarkjs/remark-license/readme.md

 Add a license section to heading containing `/^licen[cs]e$/i`.
 Replaces the original content of the section.
 Does nothing when no heading is found.
+Does nothing when the processed file is the license file (such for a license heading in `license.md`).

 ##### `options`